 From personal experience, TikTok’s algorithm is pretty accurate.
 For some reason, it will show Bay Area related content when I am in the Bay Area, and when I am back at school, it would show content that is related to the school that I attend.
 If I randomly click on a user’s page that I found on the For You Page, I’ll see some more of their content later on the For You Page again.
 The algorithm knows what the users want, and does an effective job on giving them what they want.

 As mentioned before, it is not too difficult to go viral on the app.
 Both accounts with large and small followings are able to do so, but of course, it is easier with more followers, especially when the algorithm pushes certain content onto viewers.
-TikTok will push an account’s content onto the viewers if the account has a high amount of followers, as well as past engagement (if the videos on the user’s page has done well in the past with high engagement).
+TikTok will push an account’s content onto the viewers if the account has a high amount of followers, as well as past engagement (if the videos on the user’s page have done well in the past with high engagement).

 Engagement is another element that the algorithm factors and that is largely determined by the completion ratio of the content.
 The completion ratio determined by what percentage of the video was watched.
 If the video was only half watched, the ratio would be 0.5.
-Good content are videos that are watched in its entirety.
+Good content videos that are watched in their entirety.

 Now we can start to see how content from smaller creators are being pushed by TikTok onto viewers.
 For example, say that a user posts content that makes the viewer wait until the very last second for the video to resolve, then the user will have a high completion rate.
 This would be most effective in shorter videos of 10-15 seconds long, so that viewers won’t stop watching due to lack of attention.

 Viewers will tend to stay until the last second because they want to see what they have been waiting for, but when they are dissatisfied with the results for wasting their time, they may flood the comments, thus resulting in more engagement.
 This is just one example of using the algorithm to one’s advantage.